Imagine... creating healthier futures with SAHMRI

 Project administered by: SAHMRI

-Omega-3 fatty acids (DHA and EPA) are found in fish and fish oils and are thought to have several health benefits including maintaining a pregnancy to full term (>37 weeks).
+Omega-3 fatty acids (found in fish and fish oils) are thought to have several health benefits including maintaining a pregnancy to full term.

-What is not clear from the research is the best advice to provide women with moderate omega-3 levels.
+What is not clear from the research is the best advice to provide women whose omega-3 levels fall within the moderate range.

-The aim of the OPAL-3 study is to work out the dose of omega-3 fatty acids (DHA and EPA) needed to best match the fatty acid levels of women who are sufficient in omega-3 fatty acids.
+The aim of the OPAL-3 study is to work out the optimal dose of omega-3 for these women.

 Check my eligibility